Policy and procedure development and improvement cycle procedure

 - approve exemptions to external consultation and upcoming publishing requirements

 - nominate appropriate approver(s) for each new policy and procedure

 - refer policies and procedures to the Executive Management Board for endorsement when required.

-Deputy Director-General (DDG), State Schools
+Deputy Director-General (DDG), Schools and Student Support

 - approve exemptions to the external consultation and upcoming publishing requirements for policies and procedures related to state schooling.

 Assistant Directors-General (ADG), Executive Directors or Directors – as nominated approvers

 - manage or approve policies and procedures assigned to them by the content owner

 - support content owners by ensuring policies and procedures are accurate and not overdue for review.

 - endorse policies and procedures referred by content owners.